intelagense/rwxrob/notes/k8s/README.md

 I might get the CKAD and CAD eventually, but having the skills is more important than the paper.

+## Essential Elements of a Home Lab

+1. Linux system with 16+ cores
+1. Kind
+1. Local Registry (probably in Docker, port 5000)

+## Later Elements

+1. Load Balancer
+1. Block Device Volume Mounts

+## Stuff to Learn

 I need to learn the following in order of priority:

+1. Docker (including Dockerfiles)
 1. Kubernetes (1.18 for now)
 1. Seldon.io - AI models at scale in production
 1. Prometheus - metrics collector in Go
 1. ElasticSearch - just a log search engine

+## Getting Started

+1. `minikube` - fast setup but runs in a vm so not ideal
+1. `microk8s` - requires snaps (less than ideal) but real
+1. `kind` - full local k8s

 ## Re: Podman